-The school will raise parents' and carers awareness of internet safety in letters or other communications home, and in information via our website or virtual learning environment (VLE) - Microsoft Teams.
-This policy will also be shared with parents/ carers via the school's website.
+The school will raise parents and carers' awareness of internet safety in letters or other communications home, and in information via our website or virtual learning environment (VLE) - Microsoft Teams.
+This policy will also be shared with families via the school's website.
 Esafety reminders will also be sent to parents via the newsletter.

-Online safety will also be covered during parents' evenings.
+Online safety will also be covered during parent and carer evenings.

-If parents or carers have any queries or concerns in relation to online safety, these should be raised in the first instance with the headteacher and/or the DSL.
+If families have any queries or concerns in relation to online safety, these should be raised in the first instance with their child's classteacher and then the headteacher.
+Any safeguarding concerens should be raised with a memember of senior leadership team.